Alternatives to Gas Boilers: What are Your Options?

 Biomass boilers bridge the gap between the alternative boiler types and renewable heating systems.
 They operate in the same way as conventional boilers, by burning fuel, but rather than burning fossil fuels, they burn biomass - biological material that comes from plant-based organisms (wood logs, chips or pellets).

 While burning gas or oil releases more carbon into the atmosphere, burning natural materials is a carbon neutral process.
 This is because the tree only releases carbon it had absorbed during its lifetime.
 Vast amount of waste wood is sent to landfills every year so instead using that waste for fuel will reduce the amount of waste that we're producing.

 There are manually-fed and automatically-fed biomass boilers so if you choose a manual one then you will need to fill it with fuel as and when needed.
 While an automatic will save you from this job, they can take up even more space.

 Unfortunately for biomass boilers, they require a lot of maintenance, more than any other heating system.
 The ash left behind from burning wood will need to be cleaned out on a regular basis.

-Within the panels are tubes of fluid which take in heat from the sun, this energy is then passed through a heat exchanger to warm up the water in a cylinder.
-Once the water in the cylinder is warm enough it can be used for:
+During daylight hours, solar thermal panels absorb heat from the sun and use that energy to heat a wet central heating system.
+Within the panels are tubes of fluid which take in heat from the sun, this energy is then passed through a heat exchanger before warming the central heating system or water in a cylinder.

 Get FREE Heat Pump Quotes